cgoettel/recipes/bread/unleavened-bread-for-passover.md

 - 1&frac12; C water
 - 2 T olive oil

-## Directions
+## Instructions

-- Preheat oven to 450&deg;F.
+1. Preheat oven to 450&deg;F.
-- Combine ingredients and knead for ten minutes.
+1. Combine ingredients and knead for ten minutes.
-- Roll into a ball, cut in half, then cut each half into 8 pieces.
+1. Roll into a ball, cut in half, then cut each half into 8 pieces.
-- Roll out each piece as thinly as possible into ovals.
+1. Roll out each piece as thinly as possible into ovals.
-- Pierce with a fork several times to eliminate air holes.
+1. Pierce with a fork several times to eliminate air holes.
-- Place on baking sheet covered with parchment paper.
+1. Place on baking sheet covered with parchment paper.
-- Bake at 450&deg;F for about 5 minutes, or until slightly browned.
+1. Bake at 450&deg;F for about 5 minutes, or until slightly browned.